 Nederstraat & Hoogstraat are the two main arterial streets leading into and out of the market square, where you will find most of the open air shopping center.

-Frun Park located at Gentstraat 57 is a small shopping complex near to the train station with a clothing shop, electronics shop, and a few other shops.
-As of recently several of the shops have relocated, but it has been rumored that a grocery chain will open here by the end of the year.
+Frun Park located at Gentstraat 57 is a small shopping complex near to the train station which includes the Dutch supermarket chain Albert Heijn, a clothing shop, and a few other small shops.

 Retail Park N60 is a new shopping complex located several kilometers outside of the city heading north towards Gent along the N60.